Duaa-Raed/TikTok-verified-status-predictor/README.md

 - TikTok moderation teams could use similar models to flag likely verified accounts for content review.
 - Marketing teams can analyze high-performing verified videos to optimize content strategy.

-**6. Limitations**

-- The model does **not leverage Natural Language Processing (NLP)** techniques to analyze `video_transcription_text`.
-Using NLP could extract deeper semantic meaning and improve performance.
-- I used logistic regression for interpretability.
-However, **non-linear models** such as **Random Forests or XGBoost** might perform better due to their ability to capture complex feature interactions.

 ---

 **Files in the Repository**